lab-brussels-1/hyf-redesign-group-4/planning/backlog.md

   - [ ] _there is asection directly under the navbar describing title, HYF
         slogan ,a "Donor"button that explains who and how you can contribute to the organization. and a "Apply Now" button for students. :_
-- I can contact Hackyourfuture team to learn more about the project - [x] _there is a contact form where user can send message and receive details via his/her mail id. - [x] \_there is a footer on all pages with contact info ,links to social media and Github._
+- I can contact Hackyourfuture team to learn more about the project
+  - [ ] _there is a contact form where user can send message and receive details via his/her mail id._
+  - [ ] _there is a footer on all pages with contact info,links to social media and Github._
 <!---- Nav bar in the home page of HYF
 - There is a nav bar that lets me check other information related to the course-->
 <!--a list of requirements displayed, and apply now submit box-->

-### As a student,
+### As a student

 - I can check information about the course in general such as curriculum offered, duration of the course ,basic skills required for the course and the